hindman/short-con/README.md

 simple goal of wrangling magic strings and values, but we end up forced to interact with special `enum` instances:

-    Pieces.QUEEN        # Will this give us the number we want?
+    Pieces.QUEEN        # Will this give us the value we want?
 No.
     Pieces.QUEEN.value  # Dig a level deeper, friend.

-Although there are use cases where such formalism might be desirable, in the vast majority of practical programming situations the intermediate object is just a hassle -- a form of *robustness theater* rather than an actual best practice with concrete benefits.
+Although there are use cases where such formalism might be desirable, in the vast majority of practical programming situations the intermediate object is just a hassle — a form of *robustness theater* rather than an actual best practice with concrete benefits.